jolneetanky/concurrent-web-server/README.md

    `wrk -t8 -c200 -d10s http://127.0.0.1:8080/`
    ![alt text](image-9.png)

 Our read errors are increasing!
-Latency also starts increasing.
+Latency also starts increasing before pkauteuing?
+Because eventually every requests sits in the queue and waits its turn and I suppose the ttime taken to get from end to start of the queue.

 We can see our throughput remains relatively constant throughout.
 This is because our server is currently single-threaded and this is the max throughput it can handle - susequent requests are dropped if they cant fit in the queue.